squarepupil/website-pages/src/gallery.md

     function () {
         var text = container.replace("ITEMS", items.map(function (el) {

-Each item comes in the form `[ filename, size, alt, caption]` though the second two are optional.
+Each item comes in the form `[ filename, alt, caption, size]` though the middle two are optional.
 Trim should be done on all.
 We need to get

             return item.
                 replace("BIG", "gen/" + el[0]).